 Augmenting the V-12’s output is the hybrid technology Ferrari calls HY-KERS (Kinetic Energy Recovery System).
 A 163 hp electric motor works in conjunction with the naturally aspirated V-12 to add torque where required in the power band, with as much as 663 lbs./ft. at peak transmitted to the seven-speed paddle-shift transaxle.
 With this system, throttle response and immediate torque output have been improved drastically over the Enzo.

-New Brembo anti-lock carbon ceramic disc brakes were engineered to be lighter, shed heat faster, and fully integrate with dynamic controls and regenerative systems.
+New Brembo anti-lock carbon ceramic disc brakes outfit the car, engineered to be lighter, shed heat faster, and fully integrate with dynamic controls and regenerative systems.

 Interfacing with the dynamic controls is an active aerodynamics feature that constantly adjusts front and rear spoilers, diffusers, and underbody guide vanes to optimum configuration for accelerating, cornering, or hard braking.

-Ferrari has expressed a bold future with the hybrid powerplant pioneered in the LaFerrari, and future collectors may one day value this car as the first of its generation.
+Ferrari has expressed a bold future with the hybrid powerplant pioneered in the LaFerrari.
+Future collectors may one day value this car as the first of its generation.
 But in this moment, it is a cutting-edge machine with exhilarating performance and visuals – a pinnacle of automotive evolution, accessible to a fortunate few.